 Lulu Press is situated right on the edge of NC State University in Raleigh, North Carolina.
 Among the benefits of this location are ample affordable eateries for lunch, coffee shops to keep us running, and the beautiful campus itself.
 Which includes access to the amazing library on campus.

 For a bunch of book people (like us), the centerpiece of NC State has to be the James B. Hunt Jr. Library.

 This incredible building is home to so much more than just books!
 All antiquated concepts of musty shelves lined with aging volumes must be discarded.
 Libraries are so much more now!

-Apart from the aesthetic (bright colors, abundant natural light, and high ceilings), the Library is consciously built to control its carbon footprint, volume level, and the ability for all it’s occupants to get the most out of their experience.
+Apart from the aesthetic (bright colors, abundant natural light, and high ceilings), the Library is consciously built.
+The design controls its carbon footprint, volume level, and helps occupants to get the most out of their experience.

-The coolest thing in the entire Library (and believe me, I do not use the word cool lightly) is the Book Bot.
+The coolest thing in the entire Library is the Book Bot.

 The Book Robot